 Skills Needed to Be a Registered Nurse

-First one, all healthcare professionals should have a passion for providing the best care to patients.
-This means RNs need to be compassionate as well as effective communicators since they are the liaison between patients and their doctor—often explaining health conditions and treatment plans.
+For example, all healthcare professionals should have a passion for providing the best care to patients.
+This means RNs need to develop compassion as well as effective communication to be effective liaison between patients and their doctor.

 Challenges Registered Nurses Face

-In addition, nursing is filled with a wide range of unexpected challenges—meaning registered nurses must have adequate problem-solving skills to create effective solutions for optimal patient care.
+While nursing is a rewarding field, it is also filled with a wide range of unexpected challenges.
+This means registered nurses must have adequate problem-solving skills to create effective solutions for optimal patient care.

 Common Work Settings for Registered Nurses